MENU

 NT Live: Inter Alia

 Oscar-nominated Rosamund Pike (Gone Girl, Saltburn) is Jessica in the much-anticipated next play from the team behind Prima Facie.
 Jessica Parks is a smart Crown Court Judge at the top of her career.
 Behind the robe, she is a karaoke fiend, a loving wife and a supportive parent.
 When an event threatens to throw her life completely off balance, can she hold her family upright?
-Writer Suzie Miller, director Justin Martin, and composer Self Esteem, reunite following their global phenomenon Prima Facie, with this searing examination of modern motherhood and masculinity.
+Writer Suzie Miller and director Justin Martin reunite following their global phenomenon Prima Facie,with this searing examination of modern motherhood and masculinity.
 Please note: for NT Live shows there is no trailer reel.
 Shows start on time - as they would in the theatre!

 The End